-Written for and first published by Ford Wildlife Foundation on 19 November 2019
+Written for Ford Wildlife Foundation

 We’ve all driven past the lifeless body of an animal in the middle of or on the shoulder of the road.
 In our suburbs and cities, on our highways and byways, and in protected areas like game reserves.
 Family pets, valuable livestock, and myriad species of wildlife – each sentient being meeting its fate through a tragic impact with a moving vehicle.